 Why Work Options Fall Short

 Other countries impose similar constraints.
 In the UK, Tier 4 visa holders can work up to 20 hours weekly during term time.
-Canada raised its limit to 24 hours per week, and Australia allows 48 hours per two-week period.
+Canada raised the limit to 24 hours per week, and Australia allows 48 hours per two-week period.
 None of these limits reflect the actual cost of living in destination cities.

 A student working 20 hours at $15 per hour earns $300 weekly before taxes.
 In cities like New York, Boston, or San Francisco, this barely covers rent.
-The work limits ensure dependence on outside money while universities collect full tuition.
+The work limits create dependence on outside money while universities collect full tuition.

 Expenses That Accumulate Quietly